 Business establishments, property owners and landlords have a duty to provide a safe environment for guests who visit their property.
 When this obligation is not fulfilled, the injuries suffered are often severe.
 The financial burdens caused by medical expenses and lost wages associated with your injury can be overwhelming.
 You need the assistance of an experienced attorney who can help your family get through this difficult time.

 If the negligent maintenance of a property results in an injury to you or a loved one, you may be entitled to recover compensation through a premises liability lawsuit.
 With more than 25 years of experience handling these complex cases, Jim Miron has the expertise necessary to maximize your compensation.
 He'll fight aggressively to hold all negligent parties accountable for your damages.

 You can learn about your legal rights and options by speaking with Jim in person.
-Please call 203-339-5991 today to schedule your complimentary consultation.
-We serve clients in Bridgeport, New Haven, Stamford and Waterbury, Connecticut.
+Please call 203.339.5991 today to schedule your complimentary consultation.
+We serve clients in Bridgeport, New Haven, Stamford, Waterbury and all surrounding communities throughout Connecticut.

 Premises liability is the area of law that protects the rights of individuals who are injured due to the negligent actions of a property owner.
 Under premises liability law, property owners may be held liable for any damages caused by their failure to maintain safe conditions.

 This area of law covers a wide range of cases, including:

 - Dog bite attacks on the dog owner's property